-On the other hand, if you post content on the website without an Author Profile and Bio, you will be less likely to get an audience’s trust and build a relation.
+On the other hand, if you post content on the website without an Author Profile and Bio, you will be less likely to get an audience’s trust and build a relationship.
 This is where many amateur bloggers end up with difficulties.
 They do not consider adding an author profile with a catchy bio.

-Author profiles for Health and Finance Niches: Both these niches are YMYL (Your money or Your Life) niches.
+Author profiles for Health and Finance Niches: Both these niches are YMYL (Your Money or Your Life) niches.
 According to Google, YMYL (Your Money or Your Life) pages should be created by trusted, authoritative experts on the topic.
 If you dabble in any of these niches, make sure to have an Author box at the bottom and a detailed ‘About me’ page to establish your credibility and improve your Google EAT score.

 The best solution is to use an Author Profile with a short bio and a catchy ‘About me’ Page.
 You can use your Gravatar’s email address if you are using a WordPress site.
 You don’t have to go too technical, a simple introduction with an image or headshot can help.

-To insert an author box at the bottom, check your theme settings or download free author box plugin.
+To insert an author box at the bottom, check your theme settings or download the free author box plugin.

 5. Un-Optimized Image Use

 Let’s first talk about optimizing them for search engines: Images that you use in the content are another great asset to getting ranked on the search engine.
-Let’s have a look at an example below.
+Let’s have a look at the example below.